 The British banking group Lloyds announced at the end of last week that it had entered into a partnership with Gamban.
-The company offers software for blocking gambling sites.
+The company offers software to block gambling sites.

 Block gambling on all devices